basisproject/paper/src/04-economics.md

 ## Public market

-The public market is where members (and consumers and producers) find each other's products and services.
+The public market is where members advertise and consume each other's products and services.
 It is also the medium by which orders are processed.

 Non-member companies and users are free to use the public market for buying or selling, but may have to pay a monthly service fee and/or per-transaction fee.
 Thus, the public market is not just a system for discovery and economic processing inside the network, but also a vector for growth of network capital and resources.